digitalbazaar/bedrock-ledger-agent/README.md

 ### Get a Specific Ledger Agent

-Gets a ledger agent given a agentId and a set of options.
+Gets a ledger agent given an agentId and a set of options.

 * actor - the actor performing the action.
 * agentId - the URI of the agent.
 * options - a set of options used when creating the agent.
-  * storage - the storage subsystem for the ledger (default 'mongodb').
 * callback(err, ledgerAgent) - the callback to call when finished.
   * err - An Error if an error occurred, null otherwise
   * ledgerAgent - A ledger agent that can be used to